quintanamo/simple-screen-recorder/README.md

 # Simple Screen Recorder
-A simple screen recorder being built in Electron TS that aims to be simple, yet effective.
+A simple screen recorder being built in Electron that aims to be simple and effective.

+**Currently supported file types**:  MP4 and WEBM.